yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 We have $\mathbf{a}, \mathbf{b}, \mathbf{c} \in \mathbb{R}^{I}$.

-For a sum-product of the elements of 3 vectors, we need to multiply two of them pairwise with the Hadamart product:
+For a sum-product of the elements of 3 vectors, we need to multiply 2 of them pairwise with the Hadamard product:

 $$
 (\mathbf{a} \odot \mathbf{b})^\top \mathbf{c}